-Are you wondering what are adaptogens?
-We help you understand if these hot new foods can actually reduce stress and balance your hormones.
+Are you wondering what are adaptogen foods?
+We help you understand if these substances can actually reduce stress and balance your hormones.

 True to their name, adaptogens are foods that help us adapt.
 Specifically, this trendy group of natural products work to control the stress response through hormonal regulation.
 One important thing to remember when reading this is that there is no equivalent in western medicine.
 Adaptogens are a term solely used in Ayurvedic and Traditional Chinese Medicine and are not recognized as a therapeutic agent in evidence-based western medicine.